|

 available in hardcover: The Civil War in North Carolina.

-Reading: Robert E. Lee on Leadership
+Recommended Reading: Robert E. Lee

-E. Lee was a leader for the ages.
-The man heralded by Winston Churchill as "one of the noblest Americans who ever lived" inspired
+on Leadership : Executive Lessons in Character, Courage, and Vision.
+Description: Robert E. Lee was a leader for the ages.
+The man heralded by Winston Churchill as

-an out-manned, out-gunned army to achieve greatness on the battlefield.
-He was a brilliant strategist and a man of unyielding
+"one of the noblest Americans who ever lived" inspired an out-manned, out-gunned army to achieve greatness on the battlefield.

-courage who, in the face of insurmountable odds, nearly changed forever the course of history.
-"A masterpiece—the best work of its kind I have ever read.
-Crocker's Lee is a Lee for all leaders to study; and
+the course of history.
+"A masterpiece—the best work of its kind I have ever

-the Virginia Military Institute.
-Continued below...
+General Josiah Bunting III, Superintendent of the Virginia Military Institute.
+Continued below.

 In this remarkable